How to reupholster a couch

 How to reupholster a couch without sewing

 In case you are new to our blog, this is what the couch looked like after I sawzalled it in half.
-A family friend gave me this couch several years ago when I bought my first house and over the years, my taste in fabric changed but I couldn’t afford to buy a new couch.
-The couch was also too big for my current home so I decided to remove 2 feet from the middle to make it smaller turning this into the best reupholstered DIY couch ever.
+A family friend gave me this couch several years ago when I bought my first house.
+Over the years, my taste in fabric changed, but I couldn’t afford to buy a new couch.

-Kind of crazy right?
-Well this little old sofa is getting a new look, again.
+Kind of crazy, right?
+Well, this little old sofa is getting a new look, again.

-Do you love the look of slip covers but hate all the wrinkles and mess?
-The one piece slipcovers that you buy as is are beautiful as long as you don’t sit on the furniture.
+Do you love the look of slipcovers but hate all the wrinkles and mess?
+The one piece slipcovers that you buy as-is are beautiful as long as you don’t sit on the furniture.

 Do you know what I am talking about?

-They come in one size and usually, you have excessive amounts of fabric tucked everywhere.
+They come in one size, and usually, you have excessive amounts of fabric tucked everywhere.
 Drives me crazy!
-So my solution was to reuse the existing large one piece slip cover and cut it to size and staple/nail it to the couch.
+So my solution was to reuse the existing large one-piece slip cover and cut it to size, and staple/nail it to the couch.
 Easy peasy!

 How to reupholster a couch with a staple gun